kfritzsc/fROCSA/README.md

 The pulse programs were tested on a Bruker Neo spectrometer with Topspin 4.0.7.
 The anisotropic spectrum must be inversed during processing.

-The needed python packages for the fitting functions can be installed with: `<pip install requirements.txt -r >'.
+The needed python packages for the fitting functions can be installed with: `pip install requirements.txt -r `.
 Please remember to use the correct scaling factor from our paper.

 The Mathematica notebooks we wrote to calculate the scaling factors of the fROCSA sequence are also given.